twbs/blog/_posts/2013-08-11-bootstrap-3-rc2.md

 	* Added `.static-form-control` to account for static, placeholder text in horizontal form layouts.
 [Fixes #8150.](https://github.com/twbs/bootstrap/issues/8150)

 * **Grid system:**
+	* `.row`s only have negative left and right margins if they sit within a `.container`.
+This resolves the horizontal scrollbar issue for folks with full page containers (restoring the full behavior of the old fluid container from 2.x).
+[See #8959 for details.](https://github.com/twbs/bootstrap/issues/8959)
 	* Grid now includes offset, push, and pull classes for each break point [See #8974 for details.](https://github.com/twbs/bootstrap/pull/8974)
 	* Updated mixins to include ability to specify gutter width as a second parameter.
 [See #8935 for details.](https://github.com/twbs/bootstrap/pull/8935)